 Many years ago, I was able to get by on $50 a week for groceries by using coupons, but that proved not to be the healthiest way for me to eat.
 It was hard for me to resist a 25-cent box of cake mix and even harder not to bake it up.
 Even now most of the coupons I come across are for packaged and processed foods.
 I’ll be adding coupons back into my food budget, this time around I’ll limit it to dairy products and bottled water and keep a lookout for the elusive produce coupons.

 Another nifty tool to use is the USDA food plans which estimate the cost of food for various budgets.

-Comparing your food budget to others’ can give you a rough idea if your spending is way out of line, use these tools to fine-tune your spending based on your budget.
+Comparing your food budget to others' can give you a rough idea if your spending is average, and use these tools to fine-tune your spending based on your budget.